Natalya Sumska

-Natalya Vyacheslavina Sumska (Наталя В'ячеславівна Сумська; born April 22, 1956) is a Ukrainian actress of theater and cinema, television hostess, recipient of the Shevchenko National Prize in 2008 and the People's Artist of Ukraine (2000).
+Natalya Vyacheslavivna Sumska (Наталя В'ячеславівна Сумська; born April 22, 1956) is a Ukrainian theater and film actress and television hostess.
+She is a recipient of the People's Artist of Ukraine title and the Shevchenko National Prize in 2000 and 2008 respectively.

 Biography

-Sumska was born on April 22, 1956 in the village of Katyuzhanka, Kyiv Oblast into a family of hereditary actors.
-Her father was the People's Artist of Ukraine (1981), Vyacheslav Hnatovych Sumsky and her mother - the Merited Artist of Ukraine, Hanna Opanasenko-Sumska.
-Until Natliya was 10, she lived in Lviv Oblast.
-In 1977 Sumska finished the Kyiv State Institute of Theatrical Arts of Karpenko-Karyi.
-The same year she became an actress at the Franko National Academical Drama Theater.
+Sumska was born on April 22, 1956, in the village of Katyuzhanka, Kyiv Oblast.
+Her father Vyacheslav Sumsky and Hanna Opanasenko-Sumska were both theater actors at the Ivan Franko National Academic Drama Theater who held the titles People's Artist of Ukraine and Merited Artist of Ukraine respectively.
+She lived in Lviv until the age of 10.
+She had her first acting role at the age of 6 for a rehearsal of the play Nevilnyk (Невільник) at the Maria Zankovetska Theatre.
+She graduated from the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University in 1977.
+Since 1977, she has been an actress at the Ivan Franko National Academic Drama Theater.

 In 2000 she became a laureate of the national theater award "Kyiv pectoral" (for her role of Masha in the Chekhov's Three sisters).

 Since 2003 simultaneously works for Inter TV Networks.
 There she led a talk-show Key moment which was discontinued by Inter in 2010.

-In 2008 Sumska received Shevchenko National Prize and was named the Kyivan of the Year.
+In 2008, Sumska received Shevchenko National Prize and was named the Kyivan of the Year.

 Works in the theater company "Benyuk and Hostikoyev".

 He is a member of the Taras Shevchenko National Prize Committee of Ukraine (since December 2016).

 Personal life

-Natalya Sumska has one younger sister Olha, who is also an actress.
+Natalya Sumska has a younger sister named Olha, who is also an actress.
+She has a daughter named Daryna Mamai-Sumska from her first marriage to cameraman Igor Mamai.
+She has a son named Viacheslav Khostikoyev.

-Natalya Sumska is married to a fellow actor with whom she a daughter and a son.
+Natalya Sumska is married to theater actor Anatolii Khostikoiiev with whom she acts on stage.